dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part3.md

   }
 ```

-The above code is quite verbose, but can be basically divided into three parts.
-The first part loads the common values `m0`, `gx`, `gy`, `xperp` and `yperp`.
-The second part on lines TODO performs the calculation dependiong on the values of `gx` and `gy`.
+The above code is quite verbose but can be basically divided into three parts.
+The first part loads the common values `m0`, `gx`, `gy`, `xperp`, and `yperp`.
+The second part on lines TODO performs the calculation depending on the values of `gx` and `gy`.
 The third part writes into the resulting array depending on the calculated values `mag1` and `mag2`.

-This nested loop suffers from a large amount of branch mispredictions, which can be confirmed with `perf`.
-Any attemp in reducing the number of branches will result in better performance.
-Branches in this case prevent auto-vectorizatiotion, since compilers do not know how to deal with them.
+This nested loop suffers from a large number of branch mispredictions, which can be confirmed with `perf`.
+Any attempt in reducing the number of branches will result in better performance.
+Branches in this case prevent auto-vectorization since compilers do not know how to deal with them.

 ### Reducing the number of branches